ingcloud-fr/cks-labs/cks/ADV-CNP_with_L3_L4_mutual_auth/README.txt

 2. Create a Layer 4 deny policy named `deny-icmp-c-to-a`
    → Deny outgoing **ICMP traffic** from C to A

-3. Create a Layer 3 ingress policy with mutual authentication named `require-mtls-a-to-c`
+3. Create a Layer 3 egress policy with mutual authentication named `require-mtls-a-to-c`
    → Allow outgoing traffic from A to C **only if mutual authentication is enforced**

 🧰 Context: